awslabs/containers-cost-allocation-dashboard/DEPLOYMENT.md

     ? [share-with-account] Share this dashboard with everyone in the account?: no

 Any of the above selections will complete the deployment.

-Note:
+### What Needs to Happen for Data to Appear on the Dashboard?

+Before you start using the dashboard, make sure the following is true:

-Data won't be available in the dashboard at least until the following occurs:
+* Data must be present in the S3 bucket.
-1. The data collection pod runs and collects data from Kubecost for the first time You must have data from at lest 72 hours ago in Kubecost for the data collection pod to collect data.
+For this, the Kubecost S3 Exporter container must have collected data for at least one day.
+Note: since it collects data from 72 hours ago 00:00:00 to 48 hours ago 00:00:00, it might find no data on new Kubecost deployments.
+Wait until enough data was collected by Kubecost, so that the Kubecost S3 Exporter can collect data.
-2. The AWS Glue crawler runs for the first time after data was collected from Kubecost for the first time
+* The Glue crawler must have successfully run after data was already uploaded by Kubecost S3 Exporter to the S3 bucket.
+Note that there must not be any files in the S3 bucket, other than the ones uploaded by the Kubecost S3 Exporter.
-3. The QuickSight dataset is refreshed for the first time, after the above 2 conditions were met
+* The QuickSight dataset must have refreshed successfully after the Glue crawler ran successfully

+### Save and Publish the Dashboard

+If you added labels to the dataset (using the `k8s_labels` and `k8s_annotations` Terraform variables):
+1. Log in to QuickSight and go to the "Datasets" menu on the left
+2. Click the `cca_kubecost_view` dataset, then click "EDIT DATASET"
+3. On the top right, click "SAVE & PUBLISH"
+4. To monitor the process, click the "QuickSight" icon on the top right.
+Then, go to the "Datasets" menu and click the `cca_kubecost_view` dataset again.
+5. Click the "Refresh" tab.
+On the "History" table, you should see the most recent refresh with "Refresh type" column of "Manual, Edit".
+Wait until it's successfully finished, then you can start using the dashboard.